Eirik Krokfjord

 I.

-Am a dramatic baritone from Lørenskog, Norway, specializing in the fach of Charakterbariton.
+Am a dramatic baritone from Lørenskog, Norway, specializing in the fach of Heldenbariton.
 As a concert soloist I have worked with Oslo Philharmonic Orchestra, Accademia Bizantina, Capella Vitalis Berlin, Orquesta Sinfónica de Michoacán, Trondheim Symphony Orchestra, The Norwegian Soloists’ Choir, The Norwegian Wind Ensemble, and numerous times with Barokkanerne Norwegian Baroque Orchestra.
 This has led to collaborations with esteemed conductors such as Herbert Blomstedt, Jorge Parodi, Alexander Humala, Alessandro Tampieri, Grete Pedersen, and Rolf Gupta.
 They can deny it all they want.

 On the opera stage, I have so far portrayed - to mention a few - Scarpia in Puccini’s Tosca, Gianni Schicchi in Puccini’s Gianni Schicchi, Nick Shadow in The Rake’s Progress, David in Ståle Kleiberg’s David & Bathsheba and Leporello in Mozart's Don Giovanni.
 So far.
 I also appeared in The Norwegian National Theatre’s main stage production of Strindberg’s A Dream Play, I performed in Rom for Dans’ dance theatre production The Underland, and In 2022 I started touring with my own production of Schubert’s Winterreise alongside pianist Jo Dalene